Mikkey-the-turtle/DARTS_v0.1/README.md

 Here is a list of file types user may found in DARTS outputs:

+1. "(%genome_name).fa.step?.rpsbproc.result" - result tables of rpsbproc steps.
+    Output files of rpstblastn are removing after rpsbproc tables being produced.
-2. "(%genome_name).fa_elements" (example - Athal.fa_elements) - FASTA file of nucleotide sequences of found elements.
+2. "(%genome_name).fa_elements" (example - Athal.fa_elements) - FASTA file of
+    nucleotide sequences of found elements.
+3. "(%genome_name).fa_%quality_elements" - previous file splitted into score gradations.
+4. "(%domain_type)_(%genome_name).fa_elements.faa" (GAG_Athal.fa_elements.faa)
-3. "(%domain_type)_(%genome_name).fa_elements.faa" (GAG_Athal.fa_elements.faa) - FASTA file of amino acid sequences of %domain_type found in all elements from previous file (1.).
+    - FASTA file of amino acid sequences of %domain_type found in all elements from previous file (1.).
 Altogether, there are 6 domains - GAG (gag polyprotein), PRo (Protease), RT (reverse transcriptase, annotated as gRT), RNH (ribonuclease H, annotated as gRH), INT (integrase) and aRNH (additional/archaeal RNH, annotated as aRH).
-4. folder "mmseq2-80" with the same files as it was in 2., but only from representative elements from each cluster after clusterisation.
+5. Folder "mmseq2-80" with the same files as previous, but only from representative elements from each cluster after clusterisation.
-5. "Natural_table" - processed mmseq2 output table of clusters (all chimeric elements excluded, better representative elements chosen).
+6. "Natural_table" - processed mmseq2 output table of clusters (all chimeric
+    elements excluded, better representative elements chosen).
-6. "coordinates_table_of_(%genome_name).fa_elements" - BAS-like file, where for each element found the following information is presented: 1) contig from assembly, 2-3) start and end coordinates for 4) LTR1/LTR2/internal (domain-containing part), 5)element annotation and 6) stand (+/-).
+7. "coordinates_table_of_(%genome_name).fa_elements" - BAS-like file, where
+    for each element found the following information is presented: 1) contig from assembly, 2-3) start and end coordinates for 4) LTR1/LTR2/internal (domain-containing part), 5)element annotation and 6) stand (+/-).
+8.